-Negative impacts in sensitivities aim to maintain short-term harvest levels close to those in the Base Case, while positive impacts involve adjustments that could potentially increase both short-term and midterm yields, and possibly raise long-term harvesting levels.
-A summary of sensitivity issues is provided in Table 4, acknowledging that additional scenarios, not covered in the table, may be explored, and reviewed as they emerge during the modelling and public review process.
+Downward pressures in sensitivity analyses aim to maintain short-term harvest levels close to those in the Base Case, while upward pressures involve adjustments that could potentially increase both short-term and mid-term yields, and possibly raise long-term harvesting levels.
+A summary of sensitivity scenarios, along with corresponding section numbers for further details, is provided in Table 4.
+Additional scenarios not covered in the table may be explored and reviewed as they emerge during the modelling, engagement with Indigenous communities, and public review process.